Am I able to reserve the Blacksmith Shop?

-You should probably check with your mortgage company if you’re not sure.
+Also, You should probably check with your mortgage company if you’re not sure.
 Most mortgages have escrow accounts to pay real estate taxes and homeowners insurance.
-Only mail payment to the Township if you don’t have a mortgage or you are certain that you don’t have an escrow account.

 What is the mill rate for the West Chester Area School District and Chester County?